MarkLodato/ITE/ITE/6/README.md

 > the type of the identifier.
 An artifact matches the reference if _any_ of its
 > identifiers match.
 Example: `{"sha256": "abcd…", "sha512": "1234…"}` means an
 > artifact whose content hash is either SHA-256 `abcd…` or SHA-512 `1234…`.
-> Previously called a “hash object.”
+> Previously called a "hash object."
 >
 > A set of [well-known types](#well-known-artifact-reference-types) cover the
 > most common content hashes.
 All well-known types have a key in snake\_case